jcreamer898/webpack-es6-lab/slides/content/slides.md

 # Loader's

 * WebPack is an all the things bundler
-* Use loaders to bring in bundle file types through different loaders
+* Use loaders to bring in and bundle different kinds of files types through loaders

 ---